sqville/ville.Connect/README.md

 ## Roadmap

 * Create simple scenarios and common connection types - Completed
-* Edit connector properties in the ville.Diagram, demo application - Completed (with limitations)
+* Edit connector properties in the ville.Diagram, demo application - Completed (with limitations, see note below)
+* Export changes by right clicking anywhere on the diagram and selecting "generate" (the only option) - Completed (with limitations, see note below)

+Note: Limitations are due to object creation (elements, connections and arrows) only occuring during the initial loading of the diagrams.
+The demo application tool can only edit what has been initially created.

 <!-- LICENSE -->
 ## License